hunternet93/switchlight/README.md

 Module name: switchlight_api

+Starting the client:

+    client = switchlight_api.Client(server_address, port)

 Functions:

-    get_connected() -> True or False
+    client.get_connected() -> True or False
-    get_switches() -> dict
+    client.get_switches() -> dict
-    get_timers() -> dict
+    client.get_timers() -> dict
-    get_locked() -> True or False
+    client.get_locked() -> True or False
-    lock() -> None
+    client.lock() -> None
-    unlock(passcode) -> True or False
+    client.unlock(passcode) -> True or False
-    set_timer(time, action, lock) -> None
+    client.set_timer(time, action, lock) -> None
-    cancel_timer(timer) -> None
+    client.cancel_timer(timer) -> None
-    disconnect() -> None
+    client.disconnect() -> None

 Callbacks:

-    on_connect                                      Called when the connection to the Switchlight server is (re)established on_disconnect               str reason          Called when the connection to the Switchlight server is lost on_switches_initialized     dict switches       Called when switches are initialized on_switch_toggled           Switch switch       Called when a switch is toggled on_lock                                         Called when the Switchlight server is locked on_unlock                                       Called when the Switchlight server is unlocked on_timer_added              Timer timer         Called when a new Timer is added on_timer_removed            Timer timer         Called when a Timer is removed, either by cancellation or expiration
+    client.on_connect                                      Called when the connection to the Switchlight server is (re)established client.on_disconnect               str reason          Called when the connection to the Switchlight server is lost client.on_switches_initialized     dict switches       Called when switches are initialized client.on_switch_toggled           Switch switch       Called when a switch is toggled client.on_lock                                         Called when the Switchlight server is locked client.on_unlock                                       Called when the Switchlight server is unlocked client.on_timer_added              Timer timer         Called when a new Timer is added client.on_timer_removed            Timer timer         Called when a Timer is removed, either by cancellation or expiration

 Credits
 -------